freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
 *   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
-Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
+Accessibility basically entails making your content as friendly and as easy to 'access' as possible for the largest amount of people.
 This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.

 ## Why implement accessibility?

 You may think that accessibility doesn't apply to you or to your users, so why implement it?
 What would a blind person do with a photo editing tool?

 The truth is, you're right to a certain degree.
-If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes quite a bit.
+If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes.

 However, doing this research is key in actually defending such a statement.
 Did you know there were <a href='http://audiogames.net' target='_blank' rel='nofollow'>blind gamers?</a> and even <a href='http://peteeckert.com/' target='_blank' rel='nofollow'>blind photographers?</a>.
 Perhaps you knew <a href='http://mentalfloss.com/article/25750/roll-over-beethoven-6-modern-deaf-musicians' target='_blank' rel='nofollow'>musicians can be deaf</a>?

 If you did, good for you.
-If not, I guess this drives my point home all the more.
+If not, I guess this drives my point home even more.

 The picture gets even more complicated when we look at legislation that actually forces you to make certain websites and web apps accessible.
 A prime example is the US-based <a href='http://jimthatcher.com/webcourse1.htm' target='_blank' rel='nofollow'>section 508</a>.
-Right now, this law mainly refers to government organizations, public sector websites etc. However, laws change.
+Right now, this law mainly refers to government organizations, public sector websites etc. However, laws do change.

 Last year, airline websites were included in this list which meant that even here in Europe, airline website devs scrambled to make their content accessible.
 Not doing so can get your company a fine of literally tens of thousands of dollars for each day the problem isn't fixed.

 There's variations on this legislation all over the world, some more severe and all-encompassing than others.
-Not knowing about that fact doesn't make the lawsuit go away, sadly.
+Sadly, not knowing about that fact doesn't make the lawsuit go away.

 ## Ok, so accessibility is a big deal.
 Now how do we implement it?

-That question, sadly, is harder to answer than it may seem.
+Unfortunately, this question is harder to answer than it may seem.
 The Harry Potter quote at the top is there for a reason, and it's not my being an avid Fantasy reader.

 As I stated above, accessibility is important for a large group of different people, each with their own needs.
 Making your website work for literally everyone is a large, on-going task.